Skip to content

 Frequently Asked Questions

-A leaf spring AFO is typically made from thin thermoplastic and provides basic toe-lift assistance for mild to moderate foot drop.
+A leaf spring AFO is made from thin thermoplastic and provides basic toe-lift assistance for mild to moderate foot drop.
+A Swedish AFO is closely related but uses slightly thicker polypropylene for added lateral ankle stability.
 A carbon fiber AFO is made from a lightweight composite material that actively stores and returns energy during walking, creating a more dynamic and natural stride.
-Carbon fiber AFOs are lighter, thinner, and generally preferred by active users, though they cost more than basic leaf spring designs.
+Carbon fiber AFOs are lighter, thinner, and generally preferred by active users, though they cost more than leaf spring or Swedish designs.

-Yes, most AFOs are designed to be worn inside regular shoes.
-Leaf spring and carbon fiber AFOs have slim profiles that fit inside most athletic shoes and casual footwear.
+Yes, most over-the-counter AFOs are designed to be worn inside regular shoes.
+Leaf spring, Swedish, and carbon fiber AFOs all have slim profiles that fit inside most athletic shoes and casual footwear.
 You may need to go up half a size or choose shoes with removable insoles to make room for the brace.
-Rigid and articulated AFOs are bulkier and may require a wider or deeper shoe.
 Look for shoes with a wide toe box and a removable insole for the best fit.

 You do not need a prescription to purchase an AFO directly from a retailer.
+Leaf spring, Swedish, and carbon fiber AFOs are all available over the counter.
 However, if you plan to submit a claim to your insurance for reimbursement, most insurers require a prescription or letter of medical necessity from your healthcare provider.
 Getting a professional evaluation also ensures you select the correct type and size of AFO for your specific condition.

 Wipe down your AFO daily with a damp cloth and mild soap, then allow it to air dry completely before wearing it again.
 Do not submerge carbon fiber AFOs in water or use harsh chemicals.
-For soft fabric AFOs, check the manufacturer's instructions as some can be hand-washed.
 Inspect your brace regularly for cracks, worn straps, or loose padding.
 Store your AFO in a cool, dry place away from direct sunlight or heat sources, which can warp plastic components over time.

 Need Help Choosing the Right AFO?